 Although Gatineau Park isn’t in Ottawa it might as well be from the proximity perspective as it’s only 15 minutes from downtown Ottawa.

-It’s truly a year-round park with fabulous nature and recreation opportunities.
+It’s a year-round park with fabulous nature and recreation opportunities.
 In spring, summer and fall, bike one of the many roads that wander through the park or go for a hike.

-Two trails I have enjoyed include the family-friendly Pink Lake and the hike to the photogenic Thomas “Carbide” Willson Ruins.
-In winter head to Gatineau Park for cross-country skiing on over 200 km of trails.
-Finish the day no matter what time of year it is at the fabulous Spa Nordik in Chelsea.
+In winter, one of the top Ottawa activities is to head to Gatineau Park for cross-country skiing on over 200 km of trails.
+Finish the day no matter what time of year it is at the fabulous Spa Nordik in Old Chelsea.

 Location map of the Ottawa activities

-Where to stay in Ottawa
+Where to stay on a visit to Ottawa

 I’d suggest trying to stay in downtown Ottawa.
 That way you’re within walking distance of a huge number of the Ottawa activities I mentioned.
 From personal experience I recommend the following hotels.

-Hotel Andaz – great location in the Byward Market with well-appointed rooms and a rooftop bar.
+Hotel Andaz– great location in the Byward Market with well-appointed rooms and a rooftop bar.

-Fairmont Chateau Laurier – a splurge but one of Canada’s grand old hotels right on the Rideau Canal.
+Fairmont Chateau Laurier– a splurge but one of Canada’s grand old hotels right on the Rideau Canal.

 Click on the photo to bookmark to your Pinterest boards.